archiecmq/relationship-tod-housing-cost/README.md

 ### Author: Mengqi (Archie) Chen

+#### Contact: archiecmq@gmail.com

 This research project was originally submitted as the term paper to UP 460 Transportation/Land Use Policy at the University of Illinoist at Urbana-Champaign on December 18<sup>th</sup>, 2020.
 It was later nominated by Dr. Bumsoo Lee, a tenured Professor of Urban Planning at University of Illinois, to the 2021 APA Transportation Planning Division Student Paper Competition

+*Note:* The size of raw data is 1.01 GB beyond the file limit of 100 MB on GitHub, so that it is not uploaded.
+Please contact the author if you would like to access the raw data.
+A list of data sources can be found in the final report.

 ## Abstract